Pac-Dessert1436/Lua-Script-Editor-Android/README.md

 - Strings and numbers
 - Comments (single-line and multi-line)

 ## Known Limitations
-- No `input` function or `bit32` module support (not even FFI or LuaJIT)
+- No file operations (save/load) or `input()` functionality
-- Limited error recovery for malformed scripts
+- Limited standard library support (e.g., no `bit32`, restricted `require`)
-- Limited usage of the `require` function
+- Basic error recovery – malformed scripts may produce unclear errors
-- No file save/load functionality
+- No auto-completion or intelligent code suggestions
-- No auto-completion
+- Complex scripts may hit timeout before completion

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.